jakebeamish/Penplotting.js/README.md

 ### Plotting the SVG files

 The SVG file can be downloaded and optionally processed further.
-Personally, I use the wonderful vpype to optimise the file, and then use the axidraw Inkscape plugin to control the plotter.
+Personally, I use vpype to optimise the file, and then the axidraw Inkscape plugin to control the plotter.

 ## Contributing

 Contributions are welcome.
-Comments and Pull Requests on new and existing issues can be made at https://github.com/jakebeamish/penplot-svg-tool/issues.
+Issues, comments and Pull Requests can be made at https://github.com/jakebeamish/penplot-svg-tool/issues.

 Currently, `jest` and `jest-cucumber` are used for testing.